 A number of such orientalists also happened to be devout Christians and sincerely believed not only that the world was a mere 6,000 years old but that the Jewish and Christian religions must surely have preceded the Hindu, Buddhist, and other Indian religions, scriptures, and traditions.
 They thus attempted to assign A.D. dates to as many things as possible, even ludicrously implying that Buddha lived after the time of Christ!

-Today it is acknowledged and accepted that Hinduism is the oldest religion in the world, that India is the ancient mother of our modern civilisation, and that Buddha and Buddhism preceded Christ and Christianity by over 500 years.
+Today it is acknowledged and accepted that Hinduism is the oldest religion currently existing in the world, that India is the ancient mother of our modern civilisation, and that Buddha and Buddhism preceded Christ and Christianity by over 500 years.
 But unfortunately many dates concocted by the European Orientalists of the late 19th and early 20th centuries are still quoted and accepted as fact.
-Even many Indian scholars do so and now echo their Western peers in such ridiculous assertions as that the Rig Veda was written only 200 years before the time of Christ, that Manu did not live and produce the Manusmriti until around 500 A.D., and that the Upanishads are only around 1,000 years old!
-Any truly educated Hindu knows that such claims are so stupid as to be laughable.
+Even many Indian scholars do so and now echo their Western peers in such assertions as that the Rig Veda was written only 200 years before the time of Christ, that Manu did not live and produce the Manusmriti until around 500 A.D., and that the Upanishads are only around 1,000 years old!
+Any truly educated Hindu knows that such claims are so absurd as to be laughable.

 This is one reason for the confusion and misinformation which abounds regarding the dates of Adi Shankaracharya’s life.
 Another factor important to be borne in mind is that of the incessant sectarian disputes and rivalry which can be found between the three main schools of the Vedanta philosophy, namely the Advaita of Shankaracharya, the Vishishtadvaita of Ramanujacharya, and the Dvaita of Madhvacharya.
 Although almost all unbiased historians and researchers place the Advaita Vedanta in historical precedence over the others, the followers of the other two (who are Vaishnavas, famed for their extreme anthropomorphism and fundamentalist bigotry) protest strongly against this and have always tried their utmost to relegate Shankaracharya and his teachings to as modern and recent a place as possible, some of them even claiming that he did not live until around 1400 A.D.